Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 October: Aruba

-The Caribbean is sadly synonymous with hurricanes in the fall, which rip through the region regularly between August and November.
-There are parts, though, that sit firmly outside the Hurricane Belt—the zone between 20 and 35 degrees north in latitude.
-One of the places that’s free from imminent impact each year?
-The former Dutch colony of Aruba, a 75-square-mile island close to the Venezuelan coast in the southernmost reaches of this region.
-It’s a can’t-fail beach vacation with brochure-like golden sands rimmed with palm trees: Try Eagle Beach for idling, water sports on Arashi Beach, and snorkeling off Malmok Beach.
+Hurricanes tear through the Caribbean in the fall, but not all parts of the region are affected.
+Aruba, a 69-square-mile island close to the Venezuelan coast, sits in the southernmost reaches of a small area that’s outside the hurricane zone.
+Come here for a can’t-miss beach vacation with postcard-perfect golden sands rimmed with palm trees: Try Eagle Beach for idling, water sports on Arashi Beach, and snorkeling off Malmok Beach.

-Twins Stephanie and Kimberly Rooijakkers own the adults-only Boardwalk Hotel, a charming spot of 49 casitas that serves as an alternative to the generic chains that tend to form the bulk of on-island accommodation.
-From $425
+Twins Stephanie and Kimberly Rooijakkers own the adults-only Boardwalk Hotel, a charming alternative to the generic chains that tend to form the bulk of on-island accommodation.
+The hotel has 49 casitas and two pools, and it’s a three-minute walk from Palm Beach, where you can stretch out on the provided sunbed beneath thatched umbrellas.

-The sun rising over the town of Avignon, in Provence, with ancient castle, arched viaduct, and autumn trees in background
+Sunrise over town of Avignon, in Provence, with castle, arched viaduct, and autumn trees in background

 Provence shows off its off-season beauty in late autumn.